jmoore9j/MicroFrontends-Angular/README.md

 3. start shell
    yarn start:shell

-  *** Insure that both mfe1 and mfe2 have compiled sucessfully before starting the shell app
+  *** Ensure that both mfe1 and mfe2 have compiled sucessfully before starting the shell app